sylvaticus/LAJuliaUtils.jl/README.md

 * pivot(df::AbstractDataFrame, rowFields, colField, valuesField; <keyword arguments>) - Pivot and optionally filter and sort in a single function
 * customSort!(df, sortops) - Sort a DataFrame by multiple cols, each specifying sort direction and custom sort order
 * toDict(df, dimCols, valueCol) - Convert a DataFrame in a dictionary, specifying the dimensions to be used as key and the one to be used as value.
+* plotBeta(α,β) and plotBeta!(α,β) - Plot the probability density function of the beta distribution

+Notes and known problems:

+* plotBeta() may rise an error the first time it is used.